deity-io/falcon-platform-docs/docs/platform/server/dynamic-routes.md

 So in that case `DynamicRouteResolver` will call `ShopExtension.fetchUrl()` first, if that call returns `null`, it will call `BlogExtension.fetchUrl()` second.

-By **default** the API priorty order is the order they are added in your `server/config/default.json` file.
+By **default** the API priority order is the order they are added in your `server/config/default.json` file.
 With the first API being checked first.
 If the priorities are the same this order will be used.

 We provide these orders: